heygautam2001/QSpiders/SQL.md

         2. It is the combination of unique and the not null.
         3. The primary key will not allow any repeated values and a duplicated values.
         4. In a same table we need to have only one primary key.
-     - FOREiGN KEY : IT IS USE TO ESTABLISH A CONN BETWEEN THE MULTIPLE TABLE
+     - FOREIGN KEY : IT IS USE TO ESTABLISH A CONN BETWEEN THE MULTIPLE TABLE.
         5. It is not a combination of unique and not null
         6. It will allow the empty cells and the repeated value
         7. In a same table we can have up-to 255 foreign key